|Descriptions of Run-time Switches||Micro Focus Environment Variables|

 The following optional entries can be included and can improve the performance of screen displays in some situations:

-If the following entries are present, scroll regions can be used to scroll areas of the screen, which greatly speeds up such operations:
+If the following entries are present, scroll regions can be used to scroll areas of the screen that greatly speeds up such operations:

 For terminals that have additive attributes the following are used: